What Is Fentanyl?

 - Increased risk for anoxic injury

-- Multiple organ system damage from oxygen deprivation
+- Multiple organ system damages from oxygen deprivation

 - Poor judgment in all aspects of life

 - Social anxiety, which leads to social isolation